JasonMortonNZ/laravel-grunt/README.md

 - ** NOW include support for bower! **

 ### Installation
-To install the 'Laravel 4 + Grunt Asset Worklow Package' simply add the following to your composer.json `"require-dev"` array:
+To install the 'Laravel 4 + Grunt Asset Workflow Package' simply add the following to your composer.json `"require-dev"` array:

 `"jason-morton-nz/laravel-grunt": "dev-master"`